Why adjust janu sirsasana A?

 While it’s easy to stay focused on the forward bending aspect of this pose, because tight hamstrings can definitely grab our attention, I consider the primary intention in this pose to be about the external rotation of the hip and the leg that has the bent knee.
 Secondarily, janu sirsasana A is also an opportunity to lengthen, not just the hamstrings, but also the rest of the back and side of the body.
 So, the first place I’ll likely take a look at if I am going to adjust janu sirsasana A is the student’s hips.

-What are we adjusting and why?
+What do we adjust in janu sirsasana A and why?

-Before we get too far into discussing adjusting janu sirsasana A, we should talk about technique for janu sirsasana A. Students often ask: How far out should the knee point on the bent leg?
+Before we get too far into discussing how to adjust janu sirsasana A, we should talk about technique for janu sirsasana A. Students often ask: How far out should the knee point on the bent leg?
 The answer is, it depends on the situation.
 If the student has hips that are on the tighter side, or pain/pressure in their knee, I’d suggest having them bring that knee closer to the front.
 If their hips are pretty open, then it could be okay to let that knee come out to the side farther.

 We do also want to pay attention to how far we let that knee come out, however.
 If our right leg is bent, then our intention is to work with that right hip.
 As the knee moves further out and back, it can happen from two different places.
 One place is the right hip joint itself, which I generally try to encourage.
 But, it’s also possible to move at the left hip in order to bring that right knee further back and out.
 If this happens, your visual cue would be that the pelvis is not square.
 This way of doing the pose is not wrong, but it is going to change how pressure goes into the right hip.
 I tend to have students work with the pelvis more square to the front of the mat so that we can focus on working the hip of the bent leg.